Generic name: sulfur hexafluoride [ SUL-fur-HEX-a-FLOR-ide ]

 Your heart rate, breathing, blood pressure, oxygen levels, and other vital signs will be watched closely for at least 30 minutes after you receive Lumason.
 This is to make sure you do not have an allergic reaction to the medicine.

 What happens if I miss a dose?

-Since Lumason is given with an echocardiogram, you will not be on a regular dosing schedule.
+Since Lumason is given with an ultrasound, Lumason does not have a daily dosing schedule.

 What happens if I overdose?

 Since this medicine is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.